Semechko1/SU_BLVL/README.md

 # SU_BLVL
 A soon2be addon for level creation in blender.
-Currently working on .NAVI.xmlbin, there was a try to read .set.xml, but it doesn't work now (like this addon in general lol)
+Currently working on NAVI, there was a try to read .set.xml, but it doesn't work now ~~(like this addon in general lol)~~ (now at least something works!)

 ## Contributors
 - Hedgeturd - helped with understanding hex editing